fuzzymfx/fuzzymfx.github.io/content/about.md

 Hi, I am Anubhab Patnaik("fuzzymf"), a software engineer from India.
 Interested in math, science, engineering, and entrepreneurship, I try to solve real-world problems.
 I previously worked as a software engineer at [RadiusAI](https://radius.ai/), and as the founding engineer at [StackIt](https://nowstackit.com) before that.
 Currently, a graduate student pursuing a Master's in Computer Engineering at New York University, Tandon.
 This is a space for my philosophical thoughts and monthly updates; my two cents and musings on life and tech.
 Here's my [journey so far <i class="fa-solid fa-arrow-right" ></i> ](/journey.html).

-I [write about the alchemy of life](/blog), love poetry and music, and have recently taken up playing the guitar.
+I write about [life](/blog), love poetry and music, and have recently taken up playing the guitar.
 Fond of tales and lores, I try to carve out time to [read](https://anubhavp.dev/reading.html) more.
 I also have a penchant for [travelling, adventuring, exploring places](https://anubhavp.dev/explored), [photography](https://instagram.com/anubhavclicks), and [graphic design](https://dribbble.com/fuzzymf).
 Besides, I attend gatherings related to space exploration and tech startups.
 More on [what I am up to <i class="fa-solid fa-arrow-right" ></i> ](/current.html).

 Right now, I live in NYC.
 If you are around, feel free to reach out.
-We could hang out, discuss startups or code and build something together.
+We could discuss startups or code and build something together.

 [<i class="fa-solid fa-envelope" style="color: #777;"></i>](mailto:anubhabr50@gmail.com)  \   [<i class="fa-solid fa-calendar-days" style="color: #777;"></i>](https://cal.com/anubhavp)